chidiohiri/django-job/README.md

     python manage.py makemigrations
     python manage.py migrate

+Create/Login to Paystack account, and get secret and public key, then add it to the settings.py file (see file ending)

+    PAYSTACK_SECRET_KEY = ''
+    PAYSTACK_PUBLIC_KEY = ''

 Create a super user.
 This account will be used to access the admin dashboard and verify objects.

     python manage.py createsuperuser